corentinch59/C7b3rtr1ck/README.md

 # 🚘Cyb3rtr1ck project

 ## 🪛About the project
-This is a car designed to for the future of mankind.
+This is a car designed for the future of mankind.
 It is extremely resistant to **everything**, even you🫵.
  Made by :
 ![Antoine][Antoine.cc]
  ![Corentin][Corentin.cc]